 Although this recipe uses strawberries, you can use this as a starting point for almost any fruit gelato.
 Because the sweetness of the fruit may vary, the quantities of the attached recipe should be considered as a guide as detailed below.
 Increase or decrease the simple syrup and/or sugar as needed.
 You can determine by tasting your unfrozen mixture to determine if you got the sweetness right.
 The gelato frozen will not taste as sweet as unfrozen.
 Therefore, the unfrozen mixture should taste a bit too sweet.

-Simple syrup is nothing more than sugar boiled in water.
+This Strawberry Gelato recipe like many of my gelato recipes uses simple syrup.
+This is nothing more than sugar boiled in water.
 However, the impact of this transformation in gelato is almost magical.
 Full credit is owed to Gina Stipo of Ecco La Cucina who offers the solution to up the amount of simple syrup quite a bit.
 This is discussed in greater detail in my overview of gelato, but simply it is replacing large molecules of sugar with smaller ones making for a less icy texture.

 Notes on Technique